All Episodes

 However, he's showing how he had his venue here.

-Is located within the special maritime and territorial jurisdiction of the United States and in an area of exclusive federal jurisdiction.
+He says, this arms room, right, is located within the special maritime and territorial jurisdiction of the United States and in an area of exclusive federal jurisdiction.

 It's on a military base.

-Because like I told y'all before, a million times, feds don't do traditional murder investigations, okay.
+He didn't have to, but, you know, maybe the AUSA or whatever it may be, because like I told y'all before, a million times, feds don't do traditional murder investigations, okay?

-Paragraphs 14 through 19 are a summary of Aguilar's statements to law enforcement on June 30th, uh 2020.
+Paragraphs 14 through 19 are a summary of Aguilar's statements to law enforcement on June 30th, 2020.

 A box with wheels and handles was already at the site.

-Robinson walked Aguilar over to the woods and opened up a box for Aguilar and she saw a dead female inside the box.
+Robinson walked Aguilar over to the woods and opened up a box for Aguilar, and she saw a dead female inside the box.

 Sick bastards.